-41. Due to the largely sandy nature of the East Anglia ONE North offshore development area (see Figure 9.3), cable burial through ploughing is expected to be possible throughout with the exception of cable and pipeline crossing locations.
+41. Due to the largely sandy nature of the offshore development area (see Figure 9.3), cable burial through ploughing is expected to be possible throughout with the exception of cable crossing locations.
 The areas which would be occupied by cable protection are based on calculations stated in Chapter 6 Project Description Table 6.20 and are outlined below in Table 9.2.
 It is expected that any requirement for cable protection would be considerably reduced following further detailed design studies.

-9.3.2.4.4.2 Cable and Pipeline Crossing
+9.3.2.4.4.2 Cable Crossing

-42. There are five potential crossings with operational cables.
-Of the five operational cables which interact with the proposed East Anglia ONE North project, one traverses solely through the East Anglia ONE North windfarm site and the others only the offshore cable corridor.
-When the out of service Atlantic Crossing 1 cable is included, as a worst case, it is estimated that there could be
+42. There are four potential crossings with operational cables.
+Of the three other operational cables which interact with the proposed East Anglia TWO project, two traverse the East Anglia TWO windfarm site and offshore cable corridor and one passes solely through the offshore cable corridor.
+When the out of service Atlantic Crossing 1 cable is included, as a worst case, it is estimated that there could be up to 30 cable crossings which would all be subject to agreement with cable owners.

-- up to 30 cable crossings which would all be subject to agreement with cable owners. - 43.
-There is a single pipeline, the Bacton-Zeebrugge gas pipeline running northwest to southeast crossing the offshore cable corridor. - 44.
-It should also be noted that the East Anglia THREE export cable route (which is in the pre-construction phase) traverses through the East Anglia ONE North windfarm site. - 45.
-For export cables it is also assumed there would be up to 30 cable crossings and two pipeline crossings. - 46.
-At each crossing, protection would be installed to prevent damage to existing operational cables or pipeline.
-Each East Anglia ONE North cable (export, interarray or platform link) would then be placed on top of the layer of protection with a further layer of cable protection placed on top of that.
+- 43. For export cables it is also assumed there would be up to 30 cable crossings. - 44.
+At each crossing, protection would be installed to prevent damage to existing operational cables.
+Each East Anglia TWO cable (export, inter-array or platform link) would then be placed on top of the layer of protection with a further layer of cable protection placed on top of that.
 The worst case form of cable protection would be rock as opposed to concrete mattresses, however based on East Anglia One, which is currently being constructed, it is likely that many of the crossings will use concrete mattresses.
 The worst case dimensions of rock cable protection for cable crossings would be 8.50m wide and 160m long.
 The maximum height of crossings would be 2.25m.